jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

            ]
          }

-How to assign a template group to a device group?
+How to assign a Template Group to a Device Group?
 +++++++++++++++++++++++++++++++++++++++++++++++++

 Caught in #0751625.